by Sirius Fourside

 Final Judgment

 Bubble Hash: Old-school cool with some great potency.
-A little Bubble Hash goes a long way, and it’s one of the best ways to use up your trim.
+A little Bubble Hash goes a long way, and it’s one of the best ways to use your trim.

 Dry-Ice Hash: It’s good, easy, and you get a lot of it.
 Nuff said.